adh319/Lunox/README.md

 SPOTIFY_CLIENT_SECRET =  #Your Spotify client secret
 ```

-`4.` Go to `./src/settings/config.js`, open the file and fill out these config options value.
+`4.` Go to `./src/settings/config.js`, open the file and change the values according your Lavalink server details.

 ```js
 rainlinkNodes: [